 Even better, Ceasefire then smashes your opponent for 500 damage times the number of effect monsters on both sides of the field.
 Effect monsters are far more common than normal monsters, meaning it's easy to inflict thousands upon thousands of damage with this single trap, peaking at a whopping maximum of 6000 life points!

-If you're searching for a different type of game than the regular frantic monster vs monster battles, try a more laid back effect strategy that stalls while it chips away at opposing life.
-Because effect damage isn't commonly seen, most players don't incorporate effect damage protection, making it easy to rapidly change their life points from mint condition to demolished scraps.
+If you're searching for a different type of game than the usual monster vs monster battles, try a more laid-back effect strategy that stalls while it chips away at opposing life.
+Because effect damage isn't commonly seen, most players don't incorporate protection against it, leaving them vulnerable to your indirect arsenal.

-To win with these tactics, you'll need to learn how to play a different type of duel; try experimenting with these cards to see how these matches unfold.
-But for now, as we eagerly await for the next batch of effect spells/traps, vote for your favorite entry, and I'll see you at our next Yu-Gi-Oh countdown!
+To win with these tactics, you'll need to learn how to play a different type of duel; try experimenting with cards like "Ominous Fortunetelling" and "Ectoplasmer", or turn enemy life gain into damage with "Bad Reaction to Simochi".
+But for now, as we eagerly await Konami's next batch of effect spells/traps, vote for your favorite entry and I'll see you at our next Yu-Gi-Oh! countdown!

 © 2018 Jeremy Gill